cloudevents/spec/cloudevents/extensions/opcua.md

 # OPC UA

-This extension defines the mapping of OPC UA dataset to cloud events to allow seamless routing of OPC UA dataset messages via different protocols, it therefor provides an recommendation to map known mandatory and optional attributes using other extensions as well as defines own extended attributes.
+This extension defines the mapping of OPC UA dataset to CloudEvents to allow seamless routing of OPC UA dataset messages via different protocols, it therefor provides an recommendation to map known MANDATORY and OPTIONAL attributes using other extensions as well as defines own extended attributes.

 ## Notational Conventions